KahaanGandhi/multi-armed-bandits/README.md

+I propose an original algorithm, "Dirichlet Forest Sampling," building on previous work for bounded reward distributions without the computational burden of optimization problems at each step.
+This algorithm uses a scikit-learn random forest classifier and a nonlinear update mechanism to Dirichlet parameters, from which it samples to approximate the estimated value.
+I propose this algorithm for scenarios where we may not know specific user context but have a general intuition for user tendencies, which informs content recommendations.
+Using a subset of the Netflix Prize Data, I model user rating tendencies to create a 27-armed bandit scenario.
+I benchmark this algorithm against traditional bandits (e.g., LinUCB and $\epsilon$-greedy) and PyTorch-based deep reinforcement learning methods (e.g., Deep Q-Learning and Advantage Actor-Critic), demonstrating that it converges faster and maximizes cumulative rewards.

 ## Multi-Armed Bandit Problems

 The Multi-Armed Bandit (MAB) problem, a one-state Markov decision process, is a powerful framework in decision theory and reinforcement learning.
 It describes a scenario where an agent, faced with multiple options (referred to as "arms"), must repeatedly choose among them in a series of trials to maximize cumulative reward.
 While the problem has been formulated in various ways, I focus on stochastic and stationary reward distributions, where each arm provides a random reward drawn from a distribution that remains constant over time.
 The agent's goal is to identify the arm that yields the highest expected reward.
 This involves devising a strategy that balances exploration (trying different arms to gather information) and exploitation (choosing the best-known arm to maximize immediate reward).
 Too much exploration reduces potential rewards by wasting time on suboptimal arms, while too much exploitation can lead to missing out on better options.
 Optimizing total reward requires balancing these strategies.